How does your CDN stack up?

 Control and Configurability: Full configurability gives you control over your content, caching, and roll-backs.
 Fastly is DevOps and CI/CD friendly, and always API-first.

-Marketplace: Fastly is the only external CDN on the AWS Marketplace and GCP Marketplaces, providing simplified billing and procurement.
+Marketplace: Fastly is the only external CDN on the AWS Marketplace and Google Cloud Marketplace, providing simplified billing and procurement.

 Real-Time Visibility: Our real-time log streaming, to a provider of choice, provides instant visibility into traffic, performance, potential threats, and troubleshooting.
 Eliminate black boxes and access granular visibility at every stage of the request path, from origin to edge.